ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/deep-learning-architectures/README.md

 ### **Why Transformers?**
 - Overcame the limitations of RNNs in processing sequential data.
-- Introduced the concept of **self-attention**, which allows models to focus on important words or pixels.
+- Introduced the concept of **self-attention**, enabling models to focus on the most relevant parts of an input sequence.

-#### Sequential Proccessing in RNNs
+#### Sequential Processing in RNNs
 <div class="mermaid">
 graph LR;
     A[Input Sequence] -->|Token 1| B[RNN Step 1];